Diophantine problems in solvable groups: Abstract

 \section{Abstract}

-We study systems of equations in different classes of solvable groups.
-For each group $G$ in one of these classes we prove that there exists a ring of algebraic integers $O$ that is interpretable in $G$ by systems of equations (e-interpretable).
-This leads to the conjecture that $\mathbb{Z}$ is e-interpretable in $G$ and that the Diophantine problem in $G$ is undecidable.
-We further prove that $\mathbb{Z}$ is e-interpretable in any generalized Heisenberg group and in any finitely generated nonabelian free (solvable-by-nilpotent) group.
-The latter applies in particular to the case of free solvable groups and to the already known case of free nilpotent groups.
+We study the Diophantine problem (decidability of finite systems of equations) in different classes of finitely generated solvable groups (nilpotent, polycyclic, metabelian, free solvable, etc), which satisfy some natural "non-commutativity" conditions.
+For each group $G$ in one of these classes, we prove that there exists a ring of algebraic integers $O$ that is interpretable in $G$ by finite systems of equations (e-interpretable), and hence that the Diophantine problem in $O$ is polynomial time reducible to the Diophantine problem in $G$.
+One of the major open conjectures in number theory states that the Diophantine problem in any such $O$ is undecidable.
+If true this would imply that the Diophantine problem in any such $G$ is also undecidable.
+Furthermore, we show that for many particular groups $G$ as above, the ring $O$ is isomorphic to the ring of integers $\mathbb{Z}$, so the Diophantine problem in $G$ is, indeed, undecidable.
+This holds, in particular, for free nilpotent or free solvable non-abelian groups, as well as for non-abelian generalized Heisenberg groups and uni-triangular groups $UT(n,\mathbb{Z}), n \geq 3$.
+Then we apply these results to non-solvable groups that contain non-virtually abelian maximal finitely generated nilpotent subgroups.
+For instance, we show that the Diophantine problem is undecidable in the groups $GL(3,\mathbb{Z}), SL(3,\mathbb{Z}), T(3,\mathbb{Z})$.